Fable3/CarND-Path-Planning-Project/README.md

 The trajectory is recalculated in every frame.
 A few points is kept from the previous trajectory to maintain continuity, the rest is discarded.
 While this causes a lot of trouble with Spline or JMT, the ego vehicle has a much better response time, and it's more realistic.
-The safety and following distances are very low to showcase this behavior.

 The Frenet transformation is not linar.
 When the road curves left, cars in the right lane have to travel more distance.
 The default implementation overcomes this issue by jumping through the gap, so the "s" function is not continuous.